What's the current status of Jetpack Compose?

 @Composable is the secret sauce for Jetpack Compose and it is the most fundamental building block.
 Annotating a function with @Composable allows that function to describe UI in Compose.
 This annotation is needed because Compose uses a custom kotlin compiler to function.
 This custom compiler does some post-processing to each @Composable function and changes its definition at compile time

-What kind of tooling is available with Compose?
+What kind of tooling is available when building an app with Jetpack Compose?

 Android Studio lets you preview your composable functions within the IDE itself, instead of needing to download the app to an Android device or emulator.
 This is a fantastic feature as you can preview all your custom components(read composable functions) from the comforts of the IDE.